vergoh/vnstat/README.md

   * `grep TODO src/* tests/*`
   * feature configurability
     * is something still missing?
-  * freeze database structure
-    * plan ahead and figure out how to migrate data to new structure if necessary?
-  * decide if output type parameters should be renamed
-    * currently `-h` results in a graph style output when everything else gives a list
-    * `-h` to output list and have `-hg` (or similar) for the hourly graph?
   * documentation
     * especially feature comparison with 1.x versions is needed as some features have been left out
   * remember what else has been forgotten from this list